karmaniverous/stan/.stan/system/stan.project.md

   - `dist/types` (d.ts bundle).
 - Use the `@` alias at build time via Rollup alias config.
 - d.ts bundling: apply the alias plugin alongside `rollup-plugin-dts` in the types build to resolve `"@/..."` path aliases reliably.
-- The `stan.dist/` build is used for internal CLI testing (`npm run stan:build`) and is cleaned after build.

 ## Filesystem helpers (policy)